 As an example, one of our clients, a leading sports analytics company, had to manually compute data inputs and rank players/teams.
 Managing this unstructured data was time-consuming and difficult to consolidate for further analysis.
 This led them to seek an automatic process for the computation and ranking of players/teams.

 To address these issues, we partnered with Microsoft Azure to implement a cloud solution that had an ML feature, Azure Machine Learning.
 This feature would automatically rank players and/or teams – thus, computing the metric data which would then be stored within the Azure Data Lake storage system.
 The predictive and automated nature of our solution resulted in our client making more timely decisions while saving on manpower.

 Cloud storage allows for data to be saved in off-site locations that can be accessed either through a private network connection or the public internet network.
 Businesses can easily scale their storage requirements on demand without having to buy or upgrade more hardware and software.
 This infinite scaling makes the data stored more resilient to physical disruptions while being easier to back up.

 Additionally, cloud storage costs are only derivatives of the storage service used.
 Maintenance of the cloud servers and other associated infrastructures become the responsibility of the cloud provider, helping to reduce costs for businesses.
 Cloud storage provides an overall cost-effective and elastic storage outlet for data generated by businesses.

 Higher data transparency and enhanced data security

-Cloud as a comprehensive tool for data management
+Cloud is a comprehensive tool for data management

-The cloud addresses both front-end and back-end issues of data – providing businesses with an extensive solution for data handling.
-Data processing and analysis can be efficiently done through the sheer computing power of the cloud while security and storage capabilities are maximised by the cloud through its infinite scaling and built-in monitoring features.
+To sum it all up, the cloud addresses both front-end and back-end issues of data – providing businesses with an extensive solution for data handling.
+Data processing and analysis can be efficiently implemented through the sheer computing power of the cloud while security and storage capabilities are maximised through the cloud’s infinite scaling and built-in monitoring features.